 - 35 GB free disk space.
 This amount of disk space accommodates Visual Studio 2015 Community Edition, the required SDKs, the MozillaBuild package, the Mercurial source repository and enough free disk space to compile.
-A solid-state hard disk is recommended; the Firefox build process is I/O-intensive.
+A solid-state hard disk is recommended as the Firefox build process is I/O-intensive.